 “i luv 2 sing , it is my world &ill never giv up. im already doin dis thing myself&i hav a guy dats a friend dat sing 2. im thinkn abt goin 2 college n persue my career @ da same time.wat shood i do 2 b well-kNown??”

-Needless to say, if your point of first contact is through email, use spell check.
+Perhaps that is an extreme example but please, use spell check.
 You aren’t texting a friend of yours drunk at some bar; you are trying to make valuable connections that will serve you in your music career for a long time to come.
 Whether first contact is spoken or written, however, take baby steps.
 Your goal is to meet someone first, not to sign a management contract in perpetuity within the first 30 seconds.
 When you are a manager or an executive with successful clients, there are just too many aspiring musicians to respond to all of them.
 These managers and executives have to pick and choose who they pay attention to.
 My experience is that most people respond — even to cold calls or emails — if you present yourself well.

 3) Be specific and mention business accomplishments:

 Write thoughtful and individually-tailored emails to potential targets.
 (Generic form letters often fall flat and also tend to reek of desperation.)
 Why are you targeting this executive specifically?
 What did they do with their career or their client’s careers or who suggested you reach out?
 Give them business reasons to reach out to you.
-It’s not about “I’m the best singer in the world;” it’s about “I’ve got a mailing list of 1500 people, or “my shows are selling out,” or “I just did demos with a guy who worked with other artists you have heard of…”
+It’s not about “I’m the best singer in the world;” it’s about “I’ve got 750,000 spins,” or “my shows are selling out,” or “I just did demos with a guy who worked with other artists you have heard of…”

 4) Take it slow and provide value